Wisconsin Supreme Court rules Green Party presidential ticket is ineligible for state ballot

 A von Briesen lawyer listed on the court filing, Andrew Phillips, did not respond to a request for comment.
 The chairman of the Republican Party of Wisconsin, Andrew Hitt, denied any involvement in the effort.
 A spokesman for the Republican National Committee declined to comment.

-The potential threat of a third-party ticket has been on the minds of Democrats and liberals, who have filed ballot-access challenges in other states, as well.
-In Pennsylvania, because of pending litigation over whether the Green Party will appear on the ballot, the secretary of state has so far been unable to certify the presidential candidate list.
+The potential threat of a third-party ticket has been on the minds of Democrats and liberals, who have filed ballot-access challenges in other states, too.
+In Pennsylvania, because of pending litigation over whether the Green Party will appear on the ballot, the secretary of state so far has been unable to certify the presidential candidate list.

 Also Monday, more than 170 environmental activists and scientists, including the founder of Earth Day and leaders of the Natural Resources Defense Council and the Sierra Club, distributed a letter urging Americans to support Biden and not the Green Party.